n1ch0la5/aioli-laravel/README.md

 For use with Herd (non pro) with site secured (https)

 ## setup
-- git clone into a Herd directory.
-Secure the site (https)
-- composer install
-- npm install
-- update any env vars, particularly APP_URL and SESSION_DOMAIN
-- rename .env.example to .env
 - php artisan aioli:setup
 - go to /register and create a new user. save the password to put in the electron .env file
 - install "Open Terminal Programmatically" vscode extension